37 Research-Backed Benefits of Gratitude

 Gratitude can literally help you keep a healthy heart.

-Dr. Paul Mills, who was a part of the study, sums up the research of patients who kept gratitude journals:
+Dr. Paul Mills and his team ran a study and sums up the research of patients who kept gratitude journals:

 We found that those patients who kept gratitude journals for those eight weeks showed reductions in circulating levels of several important inflammatory biomarkers, as well as an increase in heart rate variability while they wrote.